psu-psychology/psy-511-scan-fdns-2020/docs/lectures/511-evo-devo.md

 **The Human Advantage [@Herculano-Houzel2016-oy]**

+- Brain
-- More neurons in cerebral cortex than other animals, but not disproportionately so
+    - More neurons in cerebral cortex than other mammals
+- Behavior
     - Less time spent foraging
         + Higher quality/more energetically dense food
         + Higher food availability
         + Cultural factors (agriculture + cooking), see also [@Wrangham2009-vq]

 **A further human advantage**